mikkoi/env-dot/SECURITY.md

 The maintainer(s) will only commit to releasing security fixes for the latest version of Env-Dot.

+Note that the Env-Dot project only supports major versions of Perl released in the past 10 years, even though Env-Dot will run on older versions of Perl.
+If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues